Vivallo04/Vivallo04/README.md

 ##  LeetCode Challenge of the Day ⚛

-###  Reverse Linked List II
+###  Largest Rectangle in Histogram

-Given the head of a singly linked list and two integers left and right where left <= right, reverse the nodes of the list from position left to position right, and return the reversed list.
+Given an array of integers heights representing the histogram's bar height where the width of each bar is 1, return the area of the largest rectangle in the histogram.

 ###  My Solution